Bat Out of Hell III: The Monster Is Loose: Tour

 Meat Loaf embarked on a 112 date world tour to promote the album.
 He performed a concert performing some songs from all three Bat Out of Hell albums on October 16 at London's Royal Albert Hall, and performed many of those songs on the rest of his tour as well.
-He also performed a "Bat on Broadway" performance on November 2, 2006 at New York City's Palace Theatre, as well as shows in Toronto, Atlantic City, Uncasville, and Mexico City.
+He also performed a "Bat on Broadway" performance on November 2, 2006, at New York City's Palace Theatre, as well as shows in Toronto, Atlantic City, Uncasville, and Mexico City.

 Marion Raven joined Meat Loaf for the first leg of his 2007 tour, Seize the Night tour.
 She was the supporting act, promoting her Set Me Free album.
 Meat Loaf introduced her on stage at the latter stages of the concerts to duet on "It's All Coming Back to Me Now".

 A DVD of the tour was released in October 2007, entitled 3 Bats Live.
 It also contains a bonus disc featuring the promotional videos and animations from Bat III.

-Portions of the tour were captured on film in the Theatrical Documentary Meat Loaf: In Search of Paradise, directed by Bruce David Klein, which was released in 2008.
+Portions of the tour were filmed for the documentary Meat Loaf: In Search of Paradise, directed by Bruce David Klein, which was released in 2008.